iisandeshpoudel/assignment-petition-platform/Readme.md

 # Assignment Submission by Sandesh Poudel

-I have created a documentation for this assignment.
-The documentation is divided into two sections:
+I have created documentation for this assignment.
+I decided to divide this documentation two sections:
 ## [1.
 My Thought Process](https://github.com/iisandeshpoudel/assignment-petition-platform/blob/main/Documentation/My%20Thought%20Process.md)
 In this section, I have provided my thought process for this assignment.
 It also includes the project setup, an overview of the code structure, the libraries and tools utilized, and justifications for the design decisions made.